SajixInc/data-addition-via-pandas/README.md

 # Excel-mongo-data-sync

-Importing data from excel to mongodb to one collection and making relation with another colection using pandas
+Importing data from Excel to MongoDB into one collection and making a relation with Another collection using Pandas

 # Prerequisites